Engine82/WatchOffice/README.md

     - vacancy.js automatically sets vacancies' status' to "out 24" because a vacancy will always need 24-hour coverage.
     - watchOffice.css holds all styling for the application, including media queries to adapt to mobile devices.

-## Design Rationale

-WatchOffice uses the [Flask](https://flask.palletsprojects.com/en/1.1.x/quickstart/) framework for [Python](https://docs.python.org/3/) for the backend, [SQLite3](https://www.sqlite.org/docs.html) for the database, and [HTML](https://html.spec.whatwg.org/)/[CSS](https://www.w3.org/TR/CSS/#css)/[JavaScript](https://developer.mozilla.org/en-US/docs/Web/javascript) for the frontend.
-All of these were chosen because at the time of writing they were all the most fammiliar options, having been covered in [cs50](https://cs50.harvard.edu/x/2023/).
-Additionally, Python is a modern, widely used language with an abundance of freely available resources.
-This is a low-traffic application, and SQLite is more than capable of handling WatchOffice's anticipated traffic and data-storage needs.
-HTML, CSS and JavaScript are all standard for web programming, and a natural choice, especially for a new developer.

 ## Reflection and Thank You